EGrant10/Landing-Page-Project/README.md

 # Landing Page Project

-THis here is the personal portfolio landing page assingment for Elijah Grant.
+This here is the personal portfolio landing page assingment for Elijah Grant.
-It's prupose is to showcase my projects, unfortunately I am still very early in the game so I don't have any projects to share but to show my skills with the lesson I went with a Star Wars themed portfolio page.
+It's purpose is to showcase my projects, unfortunately I am still very early in the game so I don't have any projects to share but to show my skills with the lesson I went with a Star Wars themed portfolio page.

 # How to View